wallacegc/GameTimeMonitor/README.md

   See detailed stats like the longest session and the most played day.

 - 🧹 **Data Cleanup**
   - Detects and removes duplicate sessions.
+OK
   - Deletes sessions with duration less than 1 minute.
+OK

 - 💾 **Local Storage**
   Uses `games.json` to store game info and `SQLite` for session data.